ibanner/bthn-counter/readme.md

 Please consider [donating](https://stories.bringthemhomenow.net/donate) to the BTHN awareness campaign.

 ## Disclaimer
-Im not affiliated with the The Hostages and Missing Families Forum, nor am I responsible for creating the *days counter* itself.
+I'm not affiliated with the The Hostages and Missing Families Forum, nor am I responsible for creating the *days counter* itself.
 I only wrapped it inside a simple WordPress plugin.

 * License: GPLv2 or later